Funding for multinational clinical trials

 Other countries have limited cross-border funding such as Germany where the German Research Foundation (DFG) considers provision of a maximum of 20% of a clinical trial budget to sites in Austria, Luxembourg and Switzerland.

-Since cross-border funding is not possible for most funding agencies, countries have begun to join forces by coordinating national sources to fund multinational projects using a European Research Area Network (ERA-Net), an instrument created by the European Commission.
-In an ERA-Net, the combination of national agencies fund projects and the European Commission support the coordination, evaluation and contribution to funding.
-An ERA-Net can cover a large number of diverse countries and combine national sources, with each country supporting the aspects of the trial that occur nationally.
+Since cross-border funding is not possible for most funding agencies, countries have joined forces by coordinating national sources to fund multinational projects using European Partnerships, an instrument created by the European Commission.
+In a European Partnership, the combination of both EC and national research agencies funding supports the launching, coordination , evaluation and funding of transnational projects.
+By bringing national agencies together, European Partnerships help to avoid the duplication of investments and contribute to reducing the fragmentation of the research and innovation landscape in the EU.